cddlimited/generator-cdd/README.md

     yo cdd

 If you get any errors, you might have to re-run npm install with sudo!

+## Developing

+When you start the build you need to tell gulp-pixrem the base font size, so that it can automatically generate px fallback values for <IE8.
+Look for the pixrem task and update to match your base font size.

 Once this is done, use the following commands when developing: